-Legislation Specific compliance requirements Legal commentary and recommended action National Environmental Section 16 - General duty in respect of waste Eskom (as a 'holder of waste') must take reasonable measures to avoid the Management: Waste Act No management generation of waste and the minimization of the toxicity and amounts of 59 of 2008 waste generated and also to reduce, recycle and recover waste.
+Legislation Specific compliance requirements Legal commentary and recommended action National Environmental Section 16 - General duty in respect of waste Eskom (as a 'holder of waste') must take reasonable measures to avoid Management: Waste Act No management the generation of waste and the minimization of the toxicity and amounts 59 of 2008 of waste generated and also to reduce, recycle and recover waste.
 Waste must be disposed of in an environmentally sound manner.
 It must not cause a nuisance through noises, odour or visual impacts Section 17 - Reduction, re-use, recycling and Any activity involving the reduction, re-use, recycling or recovery of waste recovery of waste must use less natural resources than the disposal of such waste and must be less harmful to the environment than the disposal of such waste.
 Section 20 - Consequences of listing waste If Eskom intends to undertake a waste management activity, it must be in management activities accordance with the waste management license for that activity.
 A waste management activity includes the generation, accumulation, storage, re- use, recycling and disposal of waste.
-Section 26 - Prohibition of unauthorised disposal No person may dispose of waste in or on any land, waterbody or at any facility unless the disposal is authorised by law; or dispose of waste in a manner that is likely to cause pollution of the environment or harm to health and well-being.
-Section 45 - Application for waste management This section sets out the provisions regarding the application for waste licenses management licenses R921 of 2013 (GG 37083 of 29/11/2013 This regulation lists the waste management activities that have, or are likely to have a detrimental effect on the environment.
-Regulation 2 - General It must be noted that Eskom may not undertake or conduct a waste management activity listed in this schedule unless a license is issued in respect of that activity.
-Category A The following listed Activities apply: Activity 13: The expansion of a waste management activity listed in Category A or 8 of this Schedule which does not trigger an additional waste management activity in terms of this Schedule.
-Category B The following listed activities apply: Activity 7: The disposal of any quantity of hazardous waste to land.
-Activity 10: The construction of a facility for a waste management activity listed in Category 8 of this Schedule (not in isolation to associated waste management activity).
+Section 26 - Prohibition of unauthorised disposal No person may dispose of waste in or on any land, water body or at any facility unless the disposal is authorised by law; or dispose of waste in a manner that is likely to cause pollution of the environment or harm to health and well-being.

-Majuba Continuous Ashing: Final EIA Report Chapter 5: Legislative Context DEA Reference Number: 14/12/16/3/3/3/53 NEAS Reference: DEA/EIA/0001417/2012
+Chapter 5: Legislative Context EIA Ref Number: 14/12/16/3/3/3/52 NEAS Reference: DEA/EIA/0001416/2012